-In a field which had been sown with rye, because the land was deemed too poor for wheat, a plot of twelve square yards, untilled and left without manure, was carefully strewed over with the grains of wheat, and wheaten straw was laid upon it closely. and about one inch in thickness.
+In a field which had been sown with rye, because the land was deemed too poor for wheat, a plot of twelve square yards, untilled and left without manure, was carefully strewed over with the grains of wheat, and wheaten straw was laid upon it closely, and about one inch in thickness.
 In a garden, also, which had been neglected several years. a few square rods of earth were trodden over, and the surface being made close and hard, some grains of wheat were scattered on this hardened surface, and a layer of straw one inch in depth was care fully laid over it. and left, as in the former case, to take its chance without ulterior attention.
 And, in order to make doubt impossible concerning the mere secondary functions of mineral earth in vegetable reproduction, twenty grains of wheat were sown upon the surface of a pane of glass, and covered with some straw alone, as in the other case.

-The germination of the seed was soon apparent and most healthy in development.
-"The winter has been rigorous," say these correspondents, " for this part of the country, and the earth has sometimes been frozen in one solid mass to a depth of six inches in the garden where the wheat was sown, and this has happened several times during the winter, to the great injury of many plants and even the entire destruction of some; while the spots protected by the straw were never thoroughly congealed, nor were the grains of wheat, though lying on the surface under the straw, at all affected by the cold.
+The gamination of the seed was soon apparent and most healthy in development.
+"The winter has been rigorous, say these correspondents, " for this part of the country, and the earth has sometimes been frozen in one solid mass to a depth of six inches in the garden where the wheat was sown, and this has happened several times during the winter, to the great injury of many plants and even the entire destruction of some; while the spots protected by the straw were never thoroughly congealed, nor were the grains of wheat, though lying on the surface under the straw, at all affected by the cold.
 During the spring excessive droughts, prolonged and several times repeated, have prevented vegetation on the common plan from flourishing in healthy progress, while our little spots of wheat have hardly felt the inconvenience of excessive dryness, for the earth, protected by the straw, has never been deprived entirely of moisture, and our blades of corn were flourishing when all around was drooping and uncertain.
 To conclude, then, we have thoroughly succeeded in our practical experiment, and the wheat produced is of the finest quality.
-The straw was more than six feet high, and in
+The straw was more than six feet high, and in the ears were 50, 60, and even 80 grains every facility.
+The importance of the general result will easily become apparent without further comment, and a revolution in the present modes of agricultu- materials of the underdrain, which are ral labor is a necessary consequence of generally stones, should be laid so low as this discovery.
+No tillage will now be required, nor any artificial stimulants over them.
+The superfluous water, by in manure and other more or less expen- the laws of gravitation, settle into these sive combinations with regard to soil and culture.
+In fact, it would be tedious to dry, manageable and productive.
+An acenumerate the various advantages that quaintance called upon a Scotch farmer may result in practice from this casual experiment, and therefore we proclaim it simply to the world that all may profit by

-As this experiment can be easily tried, the test, and communicate the result .---We shall certainly try it on a small 7 by 9 lot of ground, which is the largest that is vouchsafed to a dweller in the city.
+As this experiment can be easily tried, we hope some of our farmers will put it to the test, and communicate the result .--We shall certainly try it on a small 7 by 9 lot of ground, which is the largest that is vouchsafed to a dweller in the city.